🔥

 Hawaii offers excellent opportunities for aspiring weldings.
 With 4 accredited training programs across the state, you can find a program that fits your schedule and budget.

 The average welding in Hawaii earns around $47,010 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 3% over the next decade.
+Job growth in this field is projected at 3% over the next decade, making it a strong career choice for job security and long-term earning potential.